 A retainer is a tooth stabiliser that is often used in the course of orthodontic treatment.
-The aim of the retainer is to fix the teeth at their current status and to accustom the roots of the teeth to their new position.
-For example, after treatment of a malpositioned tooth, with the help of braces, a retainer is used to fix the progress and prevent the teeth from moving again.
+The aim of the retainer is to keep the teeth in their current position and to accustom the roots of the teeth to the new position.
+For example, after treatment of a tooth misalignment, with the help of braces, a retainer is used to secure the progress and prevent the teeth from shifting again.
 There are two common forms of retainer, which are described below.

 The removable retainer looks like a loose brace and should be worn 24 hours a day if possible.
-The great advantage of this form is that the retainer can be removed from the mouth before brushing the teeth, so that the teeth can be thoroughly cleaned.
-However, the self-discipline required to wear the retainer all day is problematic, as it is visually noticeable and disturbs speech.
+A great advantage of this type of retainer is that it can be removed from the mouth before brushing the teeth so that the teeth can be thoroughly cleaned.
+However, the self-discipline required to wear the retainer all day is problematic, as it is visually noticeable and interferes with speaking.

-The Adhesive Retainer, a thin, specially adapted wire, is usually glued to the inside of the front teeth and is thus firmly fixed there.
-Similar to fixed braces, it is worn automatically all day long and is therefore very effective.
-Likewise, the adhesive retainer is usually not visible and offers no other restrictions for the wearer.
+The adhesive retainer, a thin, specially adapted wire, is usually glued to the inside of the front teeth and is thus firmly attached there.
+Similar to fixed braces, it is automatically worn all day and is therefore very effective.
+The adhesive retainer is also usually invisible and offers no other restrictions for the wearer.
 After a short period of getting used to the wire, the retainer is hardly noticed.
-A big disadvantage of the fixed retainer, however, is the restriction of dental care.
-Similar to the brackets of fixed braces, it is difficult to brush the teeth properly despite the glued areas.
-This also significantly limits the use of dental floss.
+A major disadvantage of the fixed retainer, however, is the restriction of dental care.
+Similar to the brackets of fixed braces, it is difficult to brush the teeth properly around the retainer.
+The use of dental floss is also significantly restricted.

 Is a retainer useful?

-A retainer is definitely useful, because without it, the successes achieved through orthodontic treatment often recede within a short time.
-This is due to the natural change of the jaw, especially during the growth phases.
-With electric toothbrushes, such as our happybrush toothbrush, the negative effects on dental care can also be easily avoided.
-Plaque, which is deposited in the hard to reach places between retainer and tooth, can be effectively removed with the happybrush.
+A retainer makes sense, because without it, the success of orthodontic treatment often disappears within a short period of time.
+This is due to the natural changes in the jaw, especially during the growth phases.
+With electric toothbrushes, such as our happybrush toothbrush, it is also easy to avoid the negative effects on dental care.
+Plaque that builds up in the hard-to-reach areas between the retainer and the tooth can be effectively removed with the happybrush.

-The use of electric toothbrushes despite a fixed retainer is usually not a problem.
-With ourhappybrush toothbrush you can also ensure thorough oral hygiene at the border areas between retainer and tooth.
-It's best to ask your dentist at your next check-up appointment which cleaning method he recommends!
+The use of electric toothbrushes with a fixed retainer is usually not a problem.
+With our happybrush toothbrush you can also ensure thorough oral hygiene at the border areas between retainer and tooth.
+The best thing to do is to ask your dentist at your next check-up which brushing method they recommend!